Stephen Johnson (b. 1955):

 I loved the idea of a displaced people finding refuge in those hills and expressing gratitude to them in the name they conferred on them.

-Almost certainly this was a fanciful invention: the real derivation was probably much more prosaic, from the Norse for ‘Anlaf’s Hill-Pasture’, or something similar.
+It turns out that this was almost certainly a mistake: the real derivation was probably much more prosaic, most likely from the Norse for ‘Anlaf’s Hill-Pasture’.
 But the image stuck in my mind.
-I loved the idea of a displaced people finding refuge in those hills and expressing gratitude to them in the name they conferred on them.
-I thought I found evidence of them in the ruined hill-farms scattered about the moorlands – wrongly, of course, but many of the most useful poetic ideas have their origins in a mistake.
-The famous line from the Biblical Psalm 121 – ‘I will lift up mine eyes unto the hills, from whence cometh my help’ – which I often recited to myself then, turns out to have been a mistranslation; but at that time I could hardly have cared less.
+I loved the idea of a displaced people finding refuge in those hills and expressing gratitude to them in the name they gave them.
+I thought I found evidence of them in the ruined hill-farms scattered about the moorlands – wrongly, of course, and yet so many useful poetic ideas have their origins in mistakes.
+The famous opening line from the Biblical Psalm 121 – ‘I will lift up mine eyes unto the hills, from whence cometh my help’ – which I often recited to myself then, turns out to have been a mistranslation; but at that time I could hardly have cared less.
 The poetic truth was far more relevant.

-On the subject of gratitude, I must express my thanks to Fiona Costa, Peggy Czyzak-Dannenbaum and Irina Knaster for their support and understanding, without which this performance would not have been possible.
-Thanks too to Andrew Jamieson of IMG for initiating and encouraging the project.
-I hope they too can find an expression of gratitude in this music.
+On the subject of gratitude, I must express my thanks first of all to Irina Knaster, director of Aspect Foundation, for her support and understanding, and for making this performance possible.
+My thanks too to Andrew Jamieson of IMG for initiating and encouraging the project, and to Fiona Costa and Peggy Czyzak-Dannenbaum for their generous sponsorship.
+I hope they too can hear an expression of profound thanks in this music.

 It’s a privilege to be able to focus on three great new musical voices this season with Stephen Johnson’s Angel’s Arc, James Francis Brown’s Lost Lanes Shadow Groves and Jonathan Dove’s Pied Piper all coming up in the next few months.
 It is a good time for new music!